-Cash flow sensitivity analysis for variable rate instruments
+(d) Cash flow sensitivity analysis for variable rate instruments

-'If interest rates at the date of statement of financial position, fluctuate by 1% higher / lower with all other variables held constant, loss before taxation for the year would have been Rs.
-0.83 million (2020: Rs.
-0.82 million) higher / lower, mainly as a result of higher / lower interest expense on borrowings.
-This analysis is prepared assuming the amounts of liabilities outstanding at the date of statement of financial position were indicative of balances outstanding during the year.
+- If interest rates at reporting date, fluctuate by 1% (i.e. 100 basis points) higher / lower, profit for the year and equity would have been Rs.
+1.24 million (2022: Rs.
+1.22 million) lower/higher, mainly as a result of higher / lower interest expense on borrowings.
+This analysis is prepared assuming the amounts of liabilities outstanding at the date of statement of financial position were indicative of balances outstanding during the year and other variables, in particular foreign exchange rates, remain constant and ignores the impact, if any, on provision for taxation for the year.
+There were no changes in the methods and assumptions used in preparing the sensitivity analysis.

-The sensitivity analysis prepared as of June 30, 2021 is not necessarily indicative of the impact on Company's net assets of future movements in interest rates.
+- The sensitivity analysis prepared as of June 30, 2023 is not necessarily indicative of the impact on Company's net assets of future movements in interest rates.